university-bootcamp/coding-environment/mac.md

 ## Step 2: [Alternative] Setup a Cloud IDE

+> **If you setup an environment with vagrant successfully, you can skip this step.**

 Sometimes, when trying to set up virtual computers on your machine problems will arise.
 At these times, it is often the best solution to use a Cloud IDE solution.

 Cloud IDEs will give you a professional coding environment all within your web browser.
 There are a number of reasons to use Cloud IDEs.